top of page

 My child doesn't have a formal diagnosis of ASD - can he still attend TRACKS Autism?

-Absolutely, as long as a child is aged between 2-5 years and is presenting as autistic, we'd be more than happy to have them join once they've been through the initial assessment and welcome session with our highly qualified staff.
-We are able to support children presenting as autistic who may also have co-morbid or related conditions too.
+Absolutely, as long as a child is aged between 2-5 years and is presenting as autistic (neurodiverse), we'd be more than happy to have them join once they've been through the initial assessment period with our highly qualified staff.
+We are able to support children presenting as autistic/neurodiverse who may also have related conditions too.

 What is the difference between Autistic and ASC and ASD?